robot297/JAG_3_2019/Lab 3 Questions.md

 Your agileOrWaterfall method should be given the relevant data, and do the processing, deciding, and returning the result.

 ### Question 5 Change Array Case

+Write a program that can convert arrays to all uppercase or lowercase.
+You will create a method that can convert an array of Strings to uppercase or lowercase.

+As with all lab questions, you should COMMENT YOUR CODE.
+As well as the tests, the instructor will also read your comments to verify that you understand and can describe the code you've written.

+In this program, write a public static method called convertArrayCase that takes two argument, a String[] array and a boolean toUpperCase

+When the method is called,
+- If the boolean is true, convert the array to uppercase.
+- If the boolean is false, convert the array to lowercase.

+Modify the original array in the method.

+Your method's return type should be void.
+Modify the array in the method.
+Why don't you need to return anything?

+Call your new method from main with the example arrays, and print out the modified array to ensure your program is working.

 ### Question 6 Marathon